 School Bus Safety Reminder

-With the start of the school year just around the corner, now is a good time to remind everyone about the traffic laws and safety concerns surrounding school buses.
+Now is a good time to review traffic laws and safety concerns surrounding school buses.

 The safety of our students is the number one priority.